CMSgov/ab2d-sample-client-python/README.md

 A simple client for starting a job in sandbox or production, monitor that job, and download the results.
 To prevent issues these scripts persist the job id and list of files generated.
-This client supports both FHIR version R4 (v2) and STU3 (v1) of the standard.
+This client supports FHIR version R4 (v2, v3) and STU3 (v1) of the standard.

 This script will not overwrite already existing export files.